Racial Equality Proposal

-Though it was broadly supported, the proposal did not become part of the treaty, largely because of opposition by the United States and the dominions of the British Empire Delegation, namely Australia and New Zealand.
+Though it was broadly supported, the proposal did not become part of the treaty, largely because of opposition by the United States and the dominions of the British Empire Delegation, namely Australia, Canada and New Zealand.

 The principle of racial equality was revisited after the war and incorporated into the United Nations Charter in 1945 as a fundamental principle of international justice.
 However, several countries, including members of the United Nations, would continue to retain racially discriminatory laws for decades after the end of the war.

 Background

 Japan attended the 1919 Paris Peace Conference as one of five great powers, the only one which was non-Western.
 The presence of Japanese delegates in the Hall of Mirrors in Versailles signing the Treaty of Versailles on 28 June 1919 reflected the culmination of a half-century intensive effort by Japan to transform the nation into a modern state on the international stage.